International Society for Biological and Environmental Repositories: Best Practices

 The ISBER Best Practices are publications periodically reviewed and revised to reflect advances in research and technology.
 The fourth edition (2018) of the Best Practices builds on the foundation established in the first, second, and third editions which were published in 2005, 2008, and 2012 respectively.
 The fifth edition is currently being written.

 Current Best Practices

 ISBER Best Practices: Recommendations for Repositories provides repository professionals with standardized guidelines for the management of biobank specimen collections and repositories.
 The most current version of the ISBER Best Practices was published in Biopreservation and Biobanking (BIO), February 2018 issue.

-Self-Assessment Tool (SAT)

-SAT Information

-This testing tool allows individuals to evaluate their knowledge of the Best Practices.
-It contains 158 questions which may be answered in a single or multiple sessions.
-Each page of the survey corresponds to a section of the ISBER Best Practices.
-Results from pilot tests indicated that the SAT takes about hour to complete, if all information is available at the time of completing the survey.
-The tool is free to ISBER members, but non-members may participate for a fee.

-After completion of the SAT, a personalized e-mail is sent to the participant which includes a "risk-balanced assessment score" and notification of top deviation areas to help the participant evaluate how their current practices conform to the ISBER Best Practices.
-The score is based on possible risk to the specimens, frequency of implementation of each practice, and the ease with which deviations can be detected.

 Biorepository Proficiency Testing Program

 Developed in collaboration with the Integrated Biobank of Luxembourg (IBBL), the Biorepository Proficiency Testing Program is designed to allow biorepositories to assess the accuracy of their quality control assays and characterization of biospecimens.
 Participants can compare their results with those obtained in other laboratories and can identify testing issues that may be related to individual staff performance or calibration of instrumentation used in biospecimen quality control.
 The program provides guidance to biorepositories so they can take appropriate remedial action to be in compliance with ISO/IEC 17043:2010, providing a necessary External Quality Assessment tool for biorepositories who wish to seek accreditation (ISO 17025, CLIA or equivalent).